+¶4-To examine applicants as ministers or

-¶3-To examine applicants for renewal of license as ministers or deaconesses, or for ordination, pass on them as to their religious experience and personal life, and to report the result of the same to the Annual Conference at the time the candidate's character is under consideration (Sections 148, ¶6; 91, ¶12).
+deaconesses, for renewal of license or for ordination, and to pass on them as to their religious experience and personal life.
+The above findings must be reported to the annual conference at the time the candidate's character is under consideration (Sections 148, ¶6; 90, ¶12).

-¶4-Each examining committee or board in each district is authorized to examine each minister, ordained or licensed, on questions of character, doctrine, and conduct.
+¶5-Each examining committee or board in each district is authorized to examine each minister, ordained or licensed, on questions of character, doctrine, and conduct.